Charity worker detained in Egypt credits President Trump for release

-An Egyptian-American charity worker was freed and returned home to the Washington, D.C. area Thursday night after spending three years in an Egyptian jail over what human rights groups say were bogus charges.
+An Egyptian-American charity worker returned home to the Washington, D.C. area Thursday night after spending three years in an Egyptian jail over what human rights groups say were bogus charges.

-An attorney for Aya Hijazi, 30, thanked President Donald Trump for helping to secure her release.
+A freed Aya Hijazi got the opportunity Friday morning to shake hands with President Donald Trump, who her lawyer said helped to secure her release.

 "First and foremost, there have been countless number of people advocating for Aya Hijazi's freedom," Wade McMullen told NBC News.
 "I think Trump and his team deserve credit for making this a priority at the most critical time in her case."